benjaminpfleghaar/flexikon/README.md

 ## Feature ideas

 -   Add counter at bookmark nav link
+-   Provide a copy button for the code
 -   Provide layout for empty bookmark page
 -   Prevent hover effect on mobile
 -   Add filter functionality